snahil28/CSStudyInstruments/survey.md

 # Survey

 ## Developer Background Pre-Survey

 I. Programming Language Proficiencies

-1. How many years of experience do you have in writing and debugging C applications?
+1. On a scale of 1 to 5, how experienced are you in writing and debugging C applications?

-2. How many years of experience do you have in writing and debugging Python applications?
+2. On a scale of 1 to 5, how experienced are you in writing and debugging Python applications?

 3. In which programming langauge do you consider yourself most proficient?